 Lamb (Class of ’69 and ’77) has been a driving force in the city of Murfreesboro’s growth, both as a commissioner since 1991 and as chairman since August 2000.
 The real estate veteran recently announced he is stepping down from leadership of the commission.

 “I can think of few leaders in our city who have had a greater impact on the growth and development of Murfreesboro than Bob Lamb,” fellow Blue Raider alumnus McFarland said in a city news release.

 “Bob’s dedicated leadership in planning and development are written all over town, from the Gateway and the Avenue to the resurgence of historic downtown Murfreesboro.
 We owe him our deep gratitude and appreciation for the many years of service, time and energy serving as chairman of the Planning Commission.”

-The visioning, master planning and implementation for the Gateway now encompasses more than $1 billion in public and private investment.
+The vision, master planning and implementation for the Gateway now encompasses more than $1 billion in public and private investment.

-As Mayor McFarland noted in presenting Lamb with the key to the City, “When Commissioner Lamb started on the Commission, the population of Murfreesboro was approximately 40,000.
+As McFarland noted in presenting Lamb with the key to the city, “When Commissioner Lamb started on the commission, the population of Murfreesboro was approximately 40,000.
 Today it is closer to an estimated 150,000.”